 Students pursuing an associate’s degree may only accumulate a maximum of 96 attempted credit hours.
 Students pursuing a certificate may only accumulate a maximum of 45 attempted credit hours.
-Students who are accepted into the nursing or veterinary technology programs and have begun the nursing and veterinary technology curriculum may accumulate a maximum of 114 attempted credit hours.
+Students who are accepted into the OTA, Paramedical Science or Veterinary Technology programs and have begun the OTA, Paramedical Science and Veterinary Technology curriculum may accumulate a maximum of 114 attempted credit hours.
 In most instances, upon graduation, students become ineligible for financial aid at Crowder College.

 B. HOUR COMPLETION REQUIREMENT

 Students must complete two-thirds (67%) of their total credit hours attempted.
 In figuring the student aid award, based upon the number of credit hours attempted each semester, the following will not be considered: dual credit courses, audited courses, credits granted, credits earned non-traditionally, noncredit remedial courses, and dropped courses before the financial aid census date.
 Failed coursework that is being repeated will be included in the enrollment status; repeated coursework that was previously completed successfully can only be included in the enrollment status for one additional attempt.
 Incompletes, failed courses, and withdrawals after the census date will not be counted as credits earned but will be included in hours attempted.
 Crowder College hours as well as all accepted transfer coursework from other colleges and universities will be included in the cumulative number of credits hours attempted and earned.
 Coursework attempted during all semesters, including fall, spring, and summer will be evaluated cumulatively for the required 67% completion